yasiryagi/helpdesk/roles/content-curators/README.md

 ## Content

 Curators are responsible for ensuring the following:
-1. Content are not in violation with the platform [ToS](https://testnet.joystream.org/#/pages/tos), meaning
+1. Content is not in violation with the platform [ToS](https://testnet.joystream.org/#/pages/tos), meaning
-  - illicit should be `censored`, and marked for takedown
+  - illicit should be `censored`, and marked for a takedown
   - content must be given assigned the appropriate license and, if required, attribution
   - explicit content must be marked as such
 2. Content is resolving and playing as intended